 History of the Camino de Santiago

-The journey of the remains of St. James the Apostle
+The Remains of Saint James the Apostle

 Legend has it that the disciples Athanasius and Theodore, after escaping taking advantage of the darkness of the night, stole the body of St. James the Apostle and took it in a boat to Gallaecia (Galicia).
 A journey that took them to Finis Terrae (today’s Finisterre) and later to the port of Iria Flavia (near today’s Padrón).